joaotavora/rassumfrassum/README.md

 stderr output from this test is useful for understanding how the multiplexer operates.

-## Known Issues
+## Options

-The `--delay-ms` option delays all JSONRPC messages sent to the client by a number of milliseconds.
-Currently it's broken because it puts the timer in the main task queue.
-If you delay two messages A and B by 3 seconds, and they arrive at t=0.5 and t=1.5, they get dispatched at t=3.5 (correct) and t=6.5 (wrong), when they should be dispatched at t=3.5 and t=4.5.
-This handling should probably move to `jsonrpc.py` (only in its async methods).
+The `--delay-ms N` option delays all JSONRPC messages sent to the client by N milliseconds.
+Each message gets its own independent timer, so if two messages arrive at t=0.5 and t=1.5 with a 3-second delay, they'll be dispatched at t=3.5 and t=4.5 respectively.
+Useful for diagnostics and testing.